johnnyy5929/github-notes/README.md

-Git-Version control, or version control software, Collaboration, which means it is a tool that makes working together easier and mkaes people collaborate easier
+Git-Version control, or version control software, Collaboration, which means it is a tool that makes working together easier and makes people collaborate easier

 Github-Website, that has code, files and a place of keeping your stuff.
 So it is a social network.
 We can use github to do what git does.
 Where the repo or repository goes.